A personal anecdote about my long, loving relationship with 3D movies

 Better yet…I needed to find one of those apes!

-I went running to my dad (who was, and still is my movie buddy) to show him the ad and to tell him about how IMPORTANT it was for us to get these glass and search for the gorilla.
+I went running to my Dad (who was and remained my best movie buddy until his recent passing) to show him the ad and to tell him about how IMPORTANT it was for us to get these glass and search for the gorilla.

 Alas, my bubble was quickly popped when my Pop told me that we were off to the cottage the weekend the 3D festival was screening and simply would not be home in time.